zitterbewegung/mainsite/README.md

 # Compojure on GAE
 Derived from example code from Christian Berg
+I added a few scripts to aid deploying to google app engine.
 This is example code for deploying a Clojure/Compojure web app to Google App Engine.
 I document my experiences while playing around with this at